ianthehenry/effing.js/README.md

     var isMinor = f.lt(18);

-When you invoke any of the binary operator functions with a single argument, it will alaways fill in the *right side* of the operator.
+When you invoke any of the binary operator functions with a single argument, it will always fill in the *right side* of the operator.
 To fill in the left argument, you can use normal functionoid partial application: `f(f.lt, 18)`.